tdobson/gnasher/README.md

 ## Contributing

-Contributions to the Snowy API are welcome.
+Contributions to the Gnasher API are welcome.
 Please follow the standard fork-and-pull request workflow.

 ## License